ITIF Logo

 Twitter: @JuanMLondonoR

-Juan Londoño is a policy analyst focusing on augmented and virtual reality at the Information Technology and Innovation Foundation.
+Juan Londoño was a policy analyst focusing on augmented and virtual reality at the Information Technology and Innovation Foundation.
 Prior to joining ITIF, Juan worked as a tech & innovation policy analyst at the American Action Forum, where his research focused on antitrust, content moderation, AR/VR, and the gaming economy.
 Juan holds an M.A. in Economics from George Mason University and a B.A. in Government & International Relations from the Universidad Externado de Colombia.

 Recent Publications